King Climate Action Initiative Request for Proposals

-K-CAI’s Spring 2021 RFP for both research and scaling projects is currently closed.
-We will launch our third RFP in Q3 2021.
+K-CAI’s Fall 2021 RFP for both research and scaling projects is currently closed.
+We will launch our fourth RFP in Spring 2022.

 For research and scaling projects facing a significant external time constraint or a time limited policy window, K-CAI can also accept off-cycle applications for up to $75,000 on a rolling basis.
-Interested applicants should email [email protected] explaining their time constraint to determine whether their project could qualify for off-cycle support.
+Interested applicants should email [email protected].

 J-PAL initiatives, including K-CAI, are transitioning to using an online portal for all proposal submissions, proposal reviews, invoice submissions, and grantee reporting.
 To apply to future K-CAI RFPs or for off-cycle funding, you will first need to register via our online portal.
 Please navigate to the portal and follow the instructions to complete your registration.